-During the month of April, the Board sets tuition levels for the subsequent fiscal year-in this case, for FY 2022-23.
+During the month of April, the Board sets tuition levels for the subsequent fiscal year-in this case, for FY 2023-24.
 In an effort to provide Board members with useful information in preparation for the April meeting, the following agenda item provides the latest update at the General Assembly and the Colorado Commission on Higher Education on tuition-setting authority and outlines some of the most-often asked questions regarding tuition-setting decision making.
 Please note that due to timing and the fluid nature of legislative activity, some of the information provided in this agenda item will need to be updated during April (and possibly in subsequent months), but this hopefully will provide reasonable context going into April's Board meeting.
-Please note this agenda item is typically presented at the March Board meeting but has been moved up to February because there is not a Board meeting in March this year.
+Please note this agenda item is typically presented at the March Board meeting but has been moved up to February because the March board meeting is for action items only this year.